 - Increased and enhanced hygiene procedures for all event infrastructure and supplies

 - Adjustments made to routes where necessary and the event site to allow for social distancing, although this is now optional, and the use of wave starts to space out runners at the start

 This is the number of times we interact directly with you and vice-versa.
 When you arrive at an event you will queue (socially distanced) to pick up your race pack.
-Inside this will be your timing chip, bib number, safety pins, cable ties and your medal.
+Inside this will be your timing chip, bib number, safety pins and cable ties.
 This means one contact for everything.
 You have to collect your pack in person with photo identification.
 This photo identification is required to comply with track and trace requirements.

-Your timing chip is still removed at the end of your race in a socially distance area and sanitised.
+Your timing chip is still removed at the end of your race in a socially distanced area and sanitised.

-During the full control period we created waved, rolling starts, which are also staggered, we have immediately created a distance between runners, but as these were setup based on your predicted time, it still felt like a race as similar abilities started together.
+During the full control period we created waved, rolling starts, which were also staggered.
+This immediately created a distance between runners, but as these were setup based on your predicted time, it still felt like a race as similar abilities started together.
 Racing from the moment you start.
-At the start of each wave, there is not hold sequence, you just walk through the start funnel when called forward and start running when you reach the timing mat - hence our term "rolling start".
-By ordering the waves by predicted finishing times (collected during registration), we have also reduced the number of times each runner would need to overtake another person.
+At the start of each wave, there was no hold sequence, you just walked through the start funnel when called forward and started running when you reach the timing mat - hence our term "rolling start".
 The feedback from the events has been really positive about this experience, with many telling us that it made them feel safe, but also that it still felt like a race.
 We have kept some waves even post 19th July, but in larger numbers per wave and smaller gaps in between each wave starting.
 As little as 60 seconds in between.

-To see this for yourself, have a look at the video below.
+To see the smaller wave version for yourself, have a look at the video below.
 The larger waves work in a similar format but with more people:

 The finish is similar to normal.
 You can still sprint like Usain Bolt for the line and maybe grab a cheeky place or two!
 Once across the line we will keep you moving along.
 The finish funnel is much longer than normal to avoid any distancing issues.
 We remove your timing chip for santisation, you self select your medal and water after this, and then it is all complete.
-At present we encourage you to move away from the Event Village and to meet friends and family away from the finish area.
-You will already have got your medal - a key part of any event.
-If you are speedy enough to have won a prize, these will be posted out to you after the event.
+If you are speedy enough to have won a prize, these will be prsent these to you at the event now.

-Importantly, you can once again pick up your running bling and celebrate (at a distance) with us and your fellow runners and Sporting Buddies!
+Importantly, you can once again pick up your running bling and celebrate (in a safe way) with us and your fellow runners and Sporting Buddies!